 Darkwood

-And while there is less gunplay than in S.T.A.L.K.E.R., you can rest assured that Darkwood will keep you on your toes, regardless of whether you’re exploring unfamiliar locations or defending your hideout from unwelcome guests night.
+And while there is less gunplay than in S.T.A.L.K.E.R., you can rest assured that Darkwood will keep you on your toes, regardless of whether you’re exploring unfamiliar locations or defending your hideout from uninvited guests night.

 Conclusion